szymonwartak/neo4j-timestamper/README.md

 neo4j-timestamper
 ===================
-Neo4J Timestamper  is a simple plugin that added time stamp to created/changed nodes and relationships
+Neo4J Timestamper  is a simple plugin that adds timestamps to created/changed nodes and relationships

-This plugin in bases on the <a href="https://github.com/graphaware/neo4j-uuid">neo4j-uuid</a> plugin.

-thats why you will need the <a href="https://github.com/graphaware/neo4j-framework" target="_blank">GraphAware Neo4j Framework</a> (which you can <a href="http://graphaware.com/downloads/" target="_blank">download here</a>).
+This plugin in bases on <a href="https://github.com/graphaware/neo4j-uuid">neo4j-uuid</a> plugin. thats why you will need the <a href="https://github.com/graphaware/neo4j-framework" target="_blank">GraphAware Neo4j Framework</a> (which you can <a href="http://graphaware.com/downloads/" target="_blank">download here</a>).